Published by Christina Riley. Last Updated on September 28, 2023.

-By the turn of the 20th-century business was so good that several trains were running between Asheville and Lake Junaluska as well as between Asheville and Murphy.
+By the turn of the 20th century, business was so good that several mountain trains were running between Asheville and Lake Junaluska and between Asheville and Murphy.

-Once the automobile increased in popularity, the Murphy Branch, which was then owned by Southern Railway System, discontinued all passenger traffic after 64 years of service in 1948.
+Once the automobile increased in popularity, the Murphy Branch, which Southern Railway System then owned, discontinued all passenger traffic after 64 years of service in 1948.
 In 1985, freight traffic dropped and Norfolk Southern closed the Andrews to Murphy leg of the Murphy Branch.

-Today, more than 200,000 annual passengers enjoy train rides on the GSMR.
+Today, it’s one of the most scenic train rides in North Carolina.
+More than 200,000 annual passengers enjoy train rides on the GSMR.

 Great Smoky Mountains Railroad Routes and Excursions (Plus Special Events)

 The Great Smoky Railroad offers a variety of routes and excursions.
-They range from 3-1/2 hours to a full day.
+They range from a 3-hour Tuskasegee River train to full-day excursions